 Nationals of the following countries may enter Belarus from Russia without a visa:

 - Azerbaijan, Armenia, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Uzbekistan, Ukraine.

-In addition, as of March 7, 2018, nationals of the following countries, which have signed mutual intergovernmental travel agreements with the Republic of Belarus, may enter without a visa:
+In addition, nationals of the following countries which have signed mutual intergovernmental travel agreements with the Republic of Belarus may enter without a visa:

-- Argentina (up to 90 days), Brazil (up to 90 days), Venezuela (up to 90 days), Hong Kong (up to 14 days), Israel (up to 90 days), Qatar (up to 30 days), Cuba (30 days), Macau (up to 30 days), Macedonia (if an invitation, a referral or invitation to treatment from a medical establishment, or a request from a travel agency is provided, or if the purpose of travel is to visit burial sites), Mongolia (up to 90 days), UAE (up to 90 days), Serbia (up to 30 days), Turkey (up to 30 days), Montenegro (up to 30 days, if an invitation or a request from a travel agency is provided), Ecuador (up to 30 days).
+- Argentina (up to 90 days), Brazil (up to 90 days), China (up to 30 days), Cuba (30 days), Ecuador (up to 30 days), Hong Kong (up to 14 days), Israel (up to 90 days), Macau (up to 30 days), Macedonia (if an invitation, a referral or invitation to treatment from a medical establishment, or a request from a travel agency is provided, or if the purpose of travel is to visit burial sites), Mongolia (up to 90 days), Montenegro (up to 30 days, if an invitation or a request from a travel agency is provided), Qatar (up to 30 days), Serbia (up to 30 days), Turkey (up to 30 days), UAE (up to 30 days), Venezuela (up to 90 days).